-'You're tough as nails and you're smart as hell'- Quotes from Trump impeachment hearing
+'You're tough as nails and you're smart as hell' - Quotes from Trump impeachment hearing

 REPUBLICAN REPRESENTATIVE JIM JORDAN, speaking to reporters during break:

-Republican Representative Jim Jordan dismissed a reporter’s suggestion that Trump’s tweeting during the testimony might not be helpful to Republicans on the committee.
+Jordan dismissed a reporter’s suggestion that Trump’s tweeting during the testimony might not be helpful to Republicans on the committee.

 “Look, the president has been frustrated with this relentless attack on him that started even before he was president.
 I think the American people can relate to the frustration of Democrats starting in July 2016 with their crazy investigation and now they move into this.
 So I think that’s what drives that.”